-Committee, having regard to individual employment contracts.
+STI Pool The size of the STI pool is determined by the Board, upon advice from the Remuneration and Nominations Committee, having regard to individual employment contracts.
 In consultation with the Remuneration and Nominations Committee, the Board assesses the Group's financial performance and the performance of key management personnel against agreed performance objectives.
 Structure The STI available is split between the achievement of financial gateway hurdles (at a group and/or individual operating entity level) and non-financial KPIs.
 The proportion of the STI between financial and non-financial varies between key management personnel.
 The financial gateway hurdles are based on Operating EBITDA which the Board believes is an acceptable proxy for overall operating performance.
-Operating EBITDA is calculated by adjusting Reported EBITDA for the impact of the adoption of AASB 16 Leases and non-operational related items, which included a gain on bargain purchase and one-off acquisition costs and unrealised foreign exchange gains/losses for FY2021.

-Achievement The achievement of financial and non-financial KPIs vary between key management personnel.
-The Board retains discretion in relation to the impact that non-recurring or unusual items may have on achievement of the STIs.
+Operating EBITDA is calculated by adjusting Reported EBITDA for the impact of the adoption of AASB 16 Leases and non-operational related items, which included impairment charges and unrealised foreign exchange gains/losses for FY2020.
+Achievement discretion in relation to the impact that non-recurring or unusual items may have on achievement of the STIs.

-The actual amount received by key management personnel, as a result of achieving the pre-determined financial hurdles and non-financial KPIs, are listed in the remuneration tables below.
+The actual amount received by key management personnel, as a result of achieving the pre-determined financial hurdles and nonfinancial KPIs, are listed in the remuneration tables below.

-2021 LTI Program
+2020 LTI Program